Skip to main content

 const changes = user.getChanges();

-const tagChanges = changes.for("TagReference");
+const tagChanges = changes.of("TagReference");

 const comment = new Comment({